16 Feb This Small Bird Has Too Many Names

 If you’re a ornithologist, you would know this bird as being Lonchura punctuate (or L. punctuate).

-Then, if you own one as a pet, you would call it by the name you gave it.
-That could include more possibilities than all the sounds made by humans.
+Then, if you own one as a pet, you would call it by the name you gave it, such as “Brownie,” or “Cutie Pie,” or “Little Tweet.”
+Certainly, this list could go to include more possibilities than all the sounds made by humans.

 Meanwhile, this bird is too busy being a bird to bother with such matters.